matt-harvey/cart/README.md

 ```

 If you now run `curl http://localhost:3000/carts/1`, you should see that 2 shirts, 2 ties and a
 extra belt have been added to the existing cart.
-Note that the ties are not yet subject to a
+Note that the ties and shirts are not yet subject to a
 discount.

 Now add another shirt: